Pre-training on Synthetic Driving Data for Trajectory Prediction: Introduction

-Concretely, our proposed data generation consists of two parts: 1) map augmentation; and 2) trajectory generation.
-For map augmentation, we adopt the vector-transformation method proposed in~\cite{bahari2022sattack} to convert the linear lanes found in real-world maps into curved lanes within a defined range of sharpness and angle, as shown in Fig.~\ref{fig:pipeline} (upper-left).
-The augmented curved roads are introduced to diversify the map data\textemdash curved lanes occur at significantly low frequency in real-world data.
+Concretely, we propose a pipeline-level solution with two parts: we generate the synthetic data and then learn representation by pre-training on them.
+The generation part consists of a map augmentation and a trajectory generation process.
+For map augmentation, we adopt the vector-transformation method~\cite{bahari2022sattack} to convert the linear lanes found in real-world maps into curved lanes within a defined range of sharpness and angle, as shown in Fig.~\ref{fig:pipeline} (upper-left).
+The augmented curved roads are introduced to diversify the map data.
 Subsequently, we navigate a simulated vehicle on both real-world and augmented maps with a rule-based planner~\cite{Yin2021IterativeIP} to generate trajectory data.
-The rule-based planner leverages prior knowledge to facilitate the realism of the generated trajectories.
+The rule-based planner leverages prior knowledge to facilitate realistic generated trajectories.